How To Tell If A Sports Card Is Rare

 Checking the secondary market is another good indication of how rare a card is.

-Generally speaking, a very high end and rare card isn’t likely to be listed on marketplaces like eBay very often for example.
-Rare and highly valuable cards are likely to be auctioned via specialized marketplaces like Goldin.
+Generally speaking, a very high end and rare card isn’t likely to be listed on marketplaces, like eBay, very often, for example.

 Searching marketplaces like eBay, to see current listings and finished auctions, is a good way to gauge how many of a particular card are available for collectors to buy, and therefore how rare it is.